1 #ifndef OPENPOSE_FLAGS_HPP

 115 " `net_resolution` by your desired initial scale.");

-117 DEFINE_bool(heatmaps_add_parts, false, "If true, it will fill op::Datum::poseHeatMaps array with the body part heatmaps, and"
+"If true, it will fill op::Datum::poseHeatMaps array with the body part heatmaps, and"

 118 " analogously face & hand heatmaps to op::Datum::faceHeatMaps & op::Datum::handHeatMaps."